GitMirroring/gnuboot/site/git.md

 Once you have issued a Pull Request, the Libreboot maintainers will be notified via email.
-If you do not receive a fast enough response from the project, then you could also notify the project via the #libreboot channel on Freenode.
+If you do not receive a fast enough response from the project, then you could also notify the project via the #libreboot channel on Libera Chat.

 Another way to submit patches is to email Leah Rowe directly:
 [leah@libreboot.org](mailto:leah@libreboot.org) is Leah's project email address.